baobaollf/cs540_project/README.md

 The code simulated the connection in a CDN cluster between two authentication servers and a client.
-To simulate real world conditions both server would be running before the client tries to connect.
+To simulate real world conditions both servers need to be running before the client tries to connect.

+The prototype simulates a client connection to an authentication server.
+The sharing of a security object between the servers, and the servers serving content to the client.

 ## Authors
 - Linfeng Li